Choosing a school? You’ve got options.

 D.C. has a handful of public magnet schools or magnet programs.
 Duke Ellington School of the Arts, for instance, offers a unique dual enrollment curriculum where students receive professional arts training as well as academic preparation.

 In addition, you can choose D.C. private schools, nonpublic schools that charge tuition.
 Private schools come in all shapes and forms, from religious schools to schools designed for children with special needs.

-While the cost of private school tuition may seem like a barrier, D.C. students whose families meet certain income limits may qualify for a state-run scholarship program.
+While the cost of private school tuition may seem like a barrier, D.C. students whose families meet certain income limits may qualify for a state-run scholarship program which is currently serving 1.7% of the K-12 student population.
 The establishment of the D.C.
-Opportunity Scholarship Program was recently the subject of a feature film, Miss Virginia!
+Opportunity Scholarship Program was even the subject of a feature film, Miss Virginia!

 Homeschooling, the process of parents educating students at home, is permitted in all 50 states and Washington, D.C.
 As both technology and school choices have spread in D.C., homeschooling is an increasingly popular choice with more support and resources than ever.

 All parents in D.C. have the freedom to homeschool their children, provided they meet certain requirements.
-Parents must provide an annual notification to the district of their intent to homeschool.
-D.C. requires homeschooling parents to teach specific subjects and also requires that they have a high school diploma or its equivalent to homeschool.
+In D.C., notice of your intent to homeschool must be filed annually to the Office of the State Superintendent of Education by August 15 or 15 days before beginning homeschooling.
+D.C. requires homeschooling parents to have a high school diploma or its equivalent to homeschool.